Tale of the tee: Hershey Sweet Spots

 Commando drills

-In 1943, World War II raged on.
+In 1943, World War II raged.
 The U.S. State Department took over the Hotel Hershey, precluding any guests from staying there.
 But the baseball games would go on, albeit with travel restrictions that had teams staging spring training close to home.
 Hershey beat out towns closer to Philadelphia and Lancaster to host the Phillies.

 The Phillies’ small roster and staff lodged at the Community Building, according to the Hotel Hershey High-Lights, a newsletter published from 1934-51.
 The players would work out at the gym in the morning, then at the field in the afternoon.